-5.1 Each of the strands making up the APS was subject to extensive consultation/engagement as part of their initial development (the Playing Pitch Strategy element being formally signed off by Sport England as well as all of the participating National Governing Bodies).
-In advance of this recommendation to Cabinet for approval of the APS the respective initial strategies (with assessment overview provided for information) were also subject to a more general six-week consultation via the Council website, for which the respective Reports of Consultation are included in Appendix 2.

-6. Impact on corporate policies, priorities, performance and community impact
+- 5.1 Each of the strands making up the APS was subject to extensive consultation/engagement as part of their initial development (the Playing Pitch Strategy element being formally signed off by Sport England as well as all of the participating National Governing Bodies).
+In advance of this recommendation to Cabinet for approval of the APS the respective initial strategies (with assessment overview provided for information) were also subject to a more general six-week consultation via the Council website, for which the respective Reports of Consultation are included in Appendix 2. - 5.2 An APS report and presentation was made to the Health and Wellbeing Board on 26 Nov 2020.
+In summary, the Board were supportive of the Strategies and would like to ensure that as work evolves, wider consultation takes place.
+This should specifically include those with disabilities and hard to reach community groups.
+For example, Officers should ensure that the works links to the recently approved Autism strategy. - 5.3 An APS report and presentation was made to the Cleaner, Greener and Safer Overview and Scrutiny Committee on 3 December 2020.
+In summary, the Committee welcomed the work and were supportive of the Strategies.
+The Committee were keen to see the actions arising from the report implemented and progressed.

-- 6.1 Approving the APS and engaging the suggestions in the strategy will have a direct positive influence on one of the Council's five key priorities and an indirect positive influence on two others.
-'Improve health and well-being' will be directly addressed by both improving and enhancing the open spaces and sports facilities throughout the Borough as well as by providing connections between key destinations in the Borough that can be connected and accessed via sustainable travel networks.
-There will also be the direct effect on this priority by working to encourage non-active people to become active and by providing a wider range of facilities and activities more suited to existing and future populations. - 6.2 There will also be the indirect impact on two further Council priorities, those of to 'Create a great place for learning and opportunity' and 'Protect and promote our clean and green environment'.
-The consequence of both direct and impact impacts of these Council priorities would be a broad overall positive impact on the present and future communities of Thurrock.
+6. Impact on corporate policies, priorities, performance and community impact be directly addressed by both improving and enhancing the open spaces and sports facilities throughout the Borough as well as by providing connections between key destinations in the Borough that can be connected and accessed via sustainable travel networks.
+There will also be the direct effect on this priority by working to encourage non-active people to become active and by providing a wider range of facilities and activities more suited to existing and future populations.